Military Academy Nominations - FAQ

 A complete nomination file consists of the following items:

-- Materials from your school – transcript, class schedule, and standardized test scores
+- Materials from all high schools or colleges attended – transcript(s) and standardized test scores

-- Three completed recommendation forms from individuals who know you personally (form found in application packet)
+- Three recommendation letters from individuals who know you personally

 What happens after I have completed my nomination file?